apex/up/docs/06-commands.md

 ### Examples

-Show the development endpoint.
+Show the staging endpoint.

 ```
 $ up url
 ```

-Open the development endpoint in the browser.
+Open the staging endpoint in the browser.

 ```
 $ up url --open
 ```

-Copy the development endpoint to the clipboard.
+Copy the staging endpoint to the clipboard.

 ```
 $ up url --copy